Sultanpur National Park: History

-As a bird sanctuary it was the find of Peter Jackson, honorary secretary of the Delhi Birdwatching Society, who wrote to Prime Minister of India, Indira Gandhi, founder of the society, in 1970 about the need to declare the Sultanpur jheel near Delhi, a bird sanctuary, and she asked him to take her there.
+As a bird sanctuary it was the find of Peter Jackson who wrote to Prime Minister of India, Indira Gandhi, founder of the society, in 1970 about the need to declare the Sultanpur jheel (lake) near Delhi a bird sanctuary, and she asked him to take her there.

-She had to cancel at the last minute, but later instructed then Chief Minister of Haryana, Bansi Lal, to protect the wetland, as a result the area was declared a bird sanctuary in 1972.
-In July 1991 the reserve was upgraded to a national park.
+She had to cancel at the last minute, but later instructed then Chief Minister of Haryana, Bansi Lal, to protect the wetland.
+As a result the area was declared a bird sanctuary in 1972.
+In July 1991, the area was upgraded to a national park.
 It has an area of 1.43 km².